 - The SECOND term a student is declared ineligible during the same season; the student will not be permitted to practice, scrimmage, compete/perform, dress for competition/performance, and/or travel with the team/group.
 During this term, the student will be required to explain his/her plan for academic improvement when discussing his/her eligibility status with the athletic director or building principal (e.g., peer tutor, teacher support).

 - For the THIRD and all subsequent term(s) a student is declared ineligible during the same season; the student will not be permitted to practice, scrimmage, compete/perform, dress for competition/performance, and/or travel with the team/group.
-During this term, the student will be assigned to mandatory flex period attendance to receive academic assistance.
-The mandatory flex period assignment will continue until the student becomes eligible and will be reassigned for each subsequent period of ineligibility for the remainder of the current season.
-If a student skips a mandatory flex period assignment, he/she will be disciplined in accordance with the “EPASD Code of Student Conduct” (e.g., assigned a 1-Hour Detention).
+During this term, the student will be assigned to mandatory remediation attendance to receive academic assistance by their teacher(s).
+This mandatory remediation assignment will continue until the student becomes eligible, and will be reassigned for each subsequent period of ineligibility for the remainder of the current season.
+If a student skips a mandatory remediation assignment, he/she will be disciplined in accordance with the “EPASD Code of Student Conduct” (e.g., assigned a 1-Hour Detention).

 Marking Period Reports